 Mauritius is a big island with so many accommodations for all budgets.
 Just keep in mind that distances are big and it takes a long time to cross the island and get from one place to the other.

 If you are planning to do lots of sightseeing, you may want to stay at 2-3 different parts of the island for a few days at each place.
 This would save you a lot of driving!
-That way you can also opt for a more expensive resort for a real beach vacation in combination to a cheaper accommodation for those days when you are exploring.
+That way you can also opt for a more expensive resort for a real beach vacation in combination with cheaper accommodation for those days when you are exploring.

 Alternatively, if you are looking for just one ‘base’ location, stay in the ‘middle’, either on the western or the eastern coast of the island.
 That way, you can stay in one hotel and can make day trips to the other areas.
 For this, the western side of the island (around Port Louis) is the most convenient as most Mauritius attractions are located relatively close by.

 Location-wise for sightseeing and price-quality-wise, The Ravenala Attitude was the best of the three.
 Grand Baie is a great town to stay for those who want to experience the more local side of Mauritius, beyond the resorts.
 And Lux Belle Mare was the most luxurious hotel, one of those places you don’t want to leave to go sightseeing…

 TIP: Using the map below, you can compare resorts, hotels, and short-term rental accommodations in Mauritius.
-Simply select your travel dates and group size, and you’ll see the best deals for your stay.
+Simply select your travel dates and group size, and you’ll see what’s available for your stay.
 Check it out!

 So, these are the best places to visit and the very best things to do in Mauritius.